Join our Forest Parent & Child Class

 - I Had a Gloriously Wild Childhood.
 That’s Why I Wrote ‘How to Train Your Dragon.’ opinion piece by Cressida Cowell from the New York Times, February 2020

 - Benefits of an Outdoor Education by Anne Coyner

 - All classes held exclusively outdoors, rain or shine.

-- Participants will bring their own food for snack.
+- Participants bring their own food for snack.

-- Adults and children (age 2 and up) will be required to wear cloth masks unless we are eating snack or a child needs a mask break and is able to stay physically distanced from other participants.
-Instructor may remove mask when socially distanced for songs and story
+- Adults and children (age 2 and up) will be required to wear cloth masks** unless we are eating snack, or a child needs a mask break and is able to stay physically distanced from other participants.
+Instructor will remove her mask when socially distanced for songs and story

 - Adult participants will complete an online health screening form prior to each class and all participants will have a temperature reading upon arrival.

 **If school restrictions are relaxed through CDC or the VA State Health Department, the mask restriction may be amended.